 Industrial and commercial tariffs in Sub-Saharan Africa are among the highest in the world.
 In many countries, industrial tariffs are high to hold down household electricity tariffs, while higher consumption households and firms subsidize minimum consumption by low-income lifeline consumers (RISE 2014).

-Having higher tariffs in a continent where almost all countries rate amongst the poorest in the world and are still in developing stages, some, even worse, are still underdeveloped, Africa is probably not going to catch up yet if matters continue as is.
+Having higher tariffs in a continent where almost all countries rate amongst the poorest in the world and are still in developing stages, some, even worse, are still underdeveloped, Africa is probably not going to catch up yet if matters continue as they are.